hiiamboris/red-wiki/Case-Sensitive-Map!-Keys.md

 #### 7
 **`map!` has a case-sensitivity property.**

 The first problem I see for this is that it may desimplify the literal syntax for `map!`.
 Which is the default?
 Is information lost for the other?
 Or are there 2 literal non-constructive notations?
-If so, then this is really just [#6](#6) again.
+If so, then how different is this from [#6](#6)?.

 #### 8